Em Cooper: Career

 Born in Cambridge, England, Cooper works as an animator specialising in combining oil-painted animation with live-action film to create sequences which evoke a stream of consciousness, or portray subjective experience.
-In 2010, she graduated with animation Masters from the Royal College of Art.
-Before obtaining her Masters degree, she worked as an Editor and Associate Producer at Current TV.

-Her film Confusion of Tongues was shortlisted for the 2012 British Animation Awards (BAA).
+Early in her career, after graduating from the Royal College of Art in 2010, Cooper directed the animation sequences for Eric Steel's feature documentary Kiss The Water.
+The film received critical acclaim by the British press including Time Out, The Times, The Observer, The Financial Times and The Telegraph.
+The film was later named one of the ten best documentaries of the year by BBC film critic Mark Kermode.
+In 2015, the film was screened on BBC television.

 In 2012, she co-directed the documentary 30%: Women and Politics in Sierra Leone with Anna Cady.
 The film had its premiere at the 2013 Sundance Film Festival.
-The film deals with difficulties faced by Sierra Leone’s women to be fairly represented in politics.
-In 2013, she won the YCN Professional Award for Animation.
-In In 2012-13 she directed the oil-paint animation for the feature film Kiss The Water directed by Eric Steel.
-The film received critical acclaim by the British press as well as the critics of Time Out, The Times, The Observer, The Financial Times and The Telegraph.
-The film was later named one of the ten best documentaries of the year by BBC film critic Mark Kermode.
-In 2015, the film was screened officially on BBC television.
+The film deals with difficulties faced by Sierra Leone’s women to be fairly represented in politics and features Salamatu Kamara and Bernadette Lahai.